lucabertoni/project-info/README.md

 	   **--get-project-cost** :
 	   			  Get an approximate cost of the project.
 This calculation uses an average-writing-time of 20 seconds for each line of text in the project, and a hourly cost of 20 (euro/USD/...).
 You can configure this values in setting file (project-info.conf)
 	   **--get-languages** :
 	   		       Get a list of used languages (and other) in your project.
-This command give you a total of files for each" language, and a percentage of the language
+This command give you a total of files for each language, and a percentage of the language

 ## Info/Contacts: